sachaservan/ShorTor/MaTor-ShorTor/README.md

 ### Compiling MaTor

-To compile and build the MaTor executable (tested on macOS):
+To compile and build the MaTor executable (tested on macOS and Ubuntu LTS 20.04):

 1. Install dependencies:
 	- boost